moonlight-mod/moonlight-mod.github.io/docs/using/install.md

 # Installation

 There are two ways to install moonlight: through an experimental GUI installer, or manually building it yourself.
-Until the installer is stabilized, manual installations are suggested **moonlight is currently experimental and is not suggested for end users.
+Until the installer is stabilized, manual installations are suggested. **moonlight is currently experimental and is not suggested for end users.
 If you are not a developer, please refrain from installing moonlight at this time.**

 ## moonlight-installer